kroma-network/kroma/specs/glossary.md

 The state of the L2 genesis block contains [Predeployed contracts][predeploy].

-The timestamp of the L2 genesis block must be a multiple of the [block time][block-time] (i.e. a even number, since the block time is 2 seconds).
+The timestamp of the L2 genesis block must be a multiple of the [block time][block-time] (i.e. an even number, since the block time is 2 seconds).

 When updating the rollup protocol to a new version, we may perform a _squash fork_, a process that entails the creation